eric-s-s/dice-tables/README.md

 ```
 Since you can instantiate a DiceTable with any legal input,
 you can make a table with utter nonsense.
 It will work horribly.
-for instance, the dictionary for 2D6 is
+for instance, the dictionary for 2D6 is:

 {2: 1, 3: 2, 4: 3, 5: 4, 6: 5, 7: 6, 8: 5, 9: 4, 10: 3, 11: 2, 12: 1}
 ```